vreville/stellar_orbiter/README.md

-# stellar_orbiter
+# Stellar Orbiter

-Main program used in the escape room of ESWW 2023
+Main program used in the escape room of European Space Weather Week 2023, held in Toulouse, France.

 # Developpers: